TransportationAlarm/Are-We-There-Yet-/README.md

 The following **optional** features are implemented:

 - [ ] Change the time that the alarm alerts the user
-- [ ] Keep track of history of users trips
+- [ ] Allow user to set start location

 The following **additional** features are implemented: